 According to Mr. Tran Thanh Nga - Chairman of Dai Dong Commune People's Committee, although the local government had previously informed the people that the flood water on Lam River would rise during this time, so that people could proactively take measures to ensure their property and livestock.
-However, some people were still subjective, causing 23 cows of the people to be stuck on the Lam River floating sandbank.
+However, some people were still subjective, causing 23 cows of local people to be stuck on the Lam River floating sandbank.

 Source: https://baonghean.vn/chinh-quyen-xa-dai-dong-nghe-an-cung-nguoi-dan-tim-phuong-an-giai-cuu-dan-bo-mac-ket-ngoai-bai-noi-song-lam-10303043.html